Skip to Main Content

-Maryland’s Overdose Response Program provides for the training and certification of individuals to administer naloxone based on their ability to assist someone at risk of dying from an opioid-related overdose when emergency medical services are not immediately available.
-The law enables opioid users’ family members, friends and associates to legally obtain a prescription for naloxone in their own name.
-The Department of Health and Mental Hygiene oversees the program and authorizes local health departments, community-based organizations, substance use disorder treatment programs and other health care providers to offer educational training programs and issue certificates to trained individuals.
+Maryland’s Overdose Response Program provides for the training of individuals to administer naloxone based on their ability to assist someone at risk of dying from an opioid-related overdose when emergency medical services are not immediately available.
+The law enables opioid users’ family members, friends and associates to legally obtain naloxone in their own name.
+The Department of Health oversees the program and authorizes local health departments, community-based organizations, substance use disorder treatment programs and other health care providers to offer educational training programs and provide naloxone to trained individuals.

 Good Samaritan Law (Limited Criminal Immunity)

 The Maryland Good Samaritan Law effective October 1, 2015, provides protection from arrest as well as prosecution for certain specific crimes and expands the charges from which people assisting in an emergency overdose situation are immune.

 If someone calls 911 in an effort to help during an overdose crisis, or they are experiencing an overdose, their parole and probation status will not affected, and they will now not be arrested, charged, or prosecuted for:

 Possession of a controlled dangerous substance

 Modeled on other mortality review teams and established as medical review committees, OFRs comprise multi-agency/multi-disciplinary members that conduct confidential case reviews of overdose deaths with the goal of preventing future deaths.
 Teams identify missed opportunities for prevention, gaps in the system and areas for increased collaboration among agencies and stakeholders at the local level, and make recommendations for policies, programs or laws to prevent overdose deaths and to inform local overdose prevention plans.
 The Department of Health and Mental Hygiene currently provides overdose death records and technical assistance to teams.